NavenAllen/AWS-SAA-C03-Course/06-S3/notes.md

 Objects must flow downwards, they can't flow in the reverse direction.

+One exception: One Zone-IA CAN NOT transition into Glacier - Instant Retrieval

-#### Expiration Actions
+### Expiration Actions

 Once an object has been uploaded and changed, you can purge older versions after 90 days to keep costs down.

-### S3 Replication
+## S3 Replication

 Architecture for both is similar, only difference is if both buckets are in the same account or different accounts.